laurenvalkyrie/my_python_side_project/README.md

-# python_fuckery
+# my_python_side_project
-fuckin around with python, might actually build some shit
+just messing around with python and such to see if inspiration hits.